jaantollander/masters-thesis/content/20_background.md

 ## Example: Puhti cluster
+The *Puhti* cluster [@csccomputing] has two *login nodes* and 762 *compute nodes*.
+The compute nodes consist of 682 *CPU nodes* and 80 *GPU nodes*.
+Each compute node has 2 *Intel Xeon Gold 6230* CPUs.
+Each CPU has 20 cores and 2.1 GHz base frequency.
+Compute nodes have a varying amount of memory (RAM) described below.
+Additionally, each GPU node has 4 *Nvidia Volta V100* GPUs with 36 GiB of memory each.
+Some of the nodes have *fast local storage*, that is, a local Solid State Disk (SSD), to support I/O intensive processes.
+Compute nodes are divided into *node types* with different amounts of nodes, memory and fast local storage as below.

+**M** type
+: has 484 nodes and 192 GiB of memory.

+**M-IO** type
+: has 48 nodes, 192 GiB of memory, and 1490 GiB of fast local storage.

+**L** type
+: has 92 nodes and 384 GiB of memory.

+**L-IO** type
+: has 40 nodes, 384 GiB of memory, and 3600 GiB of fast local storage.

+**XL** type
+: has 12 nodes, 768 GiB of memory, and 1490 GiB of fast local storage.

+**BM-IO** type
+: has 6 nodes, 1.5 TiB of memory, and 1490 GiB of fast local storage.

+**GPU** type
+: has 80 nodes, 384 GiB of memory, and 3600 GiB of fast local storage.

+The nodes are connected using *Mellanox HDR InfiniBand*.

+---

 At the time of writing, Puhti is using the *RedHat Enterprise Linux Server 7.9* distribution.

 ```